|Country of Origin||United States|

 - Hip Dysplasia: It is the condition that is caused due to genetic.
 It is due to the dislocation or the dislocation of the hip joints.
 It causes pain on the back of your dog making it difficult to move from one place to another.
 So, before buying a puppy, always check its parent’s health problem.

 - Bloat: It is caused due to an improper eating habit where the belly of your dog seems to be ballooning up.
-So, feed them in the right amount and on right time.
+So, feed them in the right amount and at the right time.
 Make them relax after a good meal.

 The Huskita comes in the following colors: